RT-LOC/docs/docs/install/basic_positioning_general.md

 ### Flashing the boards
 In order to make use of our system, we need to flash the correct firmware on the boards.
 This can be done via the [RTHub](/hub/firmware.html) PC app.

+## Features
+### Fully Wireless

+### Fully Automatic

+### Autopos

+### Configuring the system

+### APIs

+## Feature Roadmap
+### Read out data via all anchors
+#### Description
+Right now you can only read out data of the system and of the tags via the Initiator anchor.
+You will be able to also read out this information via any anchor with which you can make a Bluetooth connection.
+Note that changing the configuration of the system will always go via the Initiator anchor.

+#### Date expected

+### Read out data directly via tag

+### Local system
+Now internet connection necessary.
+Soon setup own MQTT connection.